Food Sanitation Grading System

 Sanitation Grade Posting Requirements

 Each food service establishment issued a City of Milwaukee Food Dealer Licence will receive a Milwaukee Sanitation Grade.
 When a routine inspection results in no violations, a Seal of Excellence will be added to the grade card.
 The posting of the Sanitation Grade placard is mandatory.

 Each Milwaukee Sanitation Grade placard will be required to be placed in a visible place on the establishment’s front window, door, or wall or within 5 feet of the front door or other direct entrance from the street.
 Placards must be 4 to 6 feet above the ground or floor.
 If an establishment does not have a direct entrance from the street, they must post the grade near its point of entry, where it is clearly visible to passersby.
-The Health Inspector will help identify an acceptable place.
+The inspector will help identify an acceptable place.

 Resources for Food Establishments

 The establishment of the Milwaukee Sanitation Grading System may come with questions.
 First and foremost, know that one major thing has not changed: Your routine and regulatory inspections will continue to be based on the existing 2020 Wisconsin Food Code.

 The City of Milwaukee Health Department (MHD) is committed to working with you to protect the health and safety of all local consumers.
 How can you prepare for an inspection under the Milwaukee Sanitation Grading System?

 TALK TO YOUR INSPECTOR.
 MHD health inspectors and supervisors can help you implement standards and systems to assure that your establishment meets the best food safety standards on a daily basis.
 Talk to your inspector, or contact the MHD Division of Consumer Environmental Health for a food safety consultation.
 We are here to help.